Rohan-tech11/TerraformScripts-SwiftSend/README.md

 Author: Rohan

-## Capstone Project Overview

-This repository contains Terraform scripts developed as part of a capstone project to provision and manage a robust, scalable cloud infrastructure for deploying the SwiftSend cloud-native application.
-The infrastructure is designed with security, scalability, and best practices in mind.
+This repository showcases my exploration into infrastructure automation using Terraform, demonstrating the implementation of a robust and scalable cloud infrastructure.
+The project reflects modern DevOps practices and cloud-native architectural patterns.

 ## Key Components